-The City of Bellingham has two Code Enforcement Officers that work with property owners to protect the character of the City through the enforcement of Codes relating to the general condition of residential and commercial property and buildings.
+The City of Bellingham has three Code Enforcement Officers that work with property owners to protect the character of the City through the enforcement of Codes relating to the general condition of residential and commercial property and buildings.
 The officers are responsible for ensuring the more than 24,000 properties within the City are in compliance with the Bellingham Municipal Code (BMC).

 See the City rental registration section for information on the program and enforcement.